 One of baseball's best all-time power hitters, Thome was the eighth player to join the 600-home run club, thanks in part to the fact that 13 of his 612 career long balls were of the walk-off variety.
 That puts him in a class all by himself, at least for now.

-Thome played for six teams in his 22-year career but did most of his walk-off damage with the Indians -- the team he'll represent as a 2018 Hall of Fame inductee -- crushing nine such shots with Cleveland.
+Thome played for six teams in his 22-year career but did most of his walk-off damage with Cleveland (nine).
 He also remains the only player to hit a walk-off blast for career home run No. 500, which he did on Sept.
 16, 2007, with the White Sox.

 2 (tie).
 Jimmie Foxx, Mickey Mantle, Stan Musial, Albert Pujols, Frank Robinson, Babe Ruth: 12

 Checking in right behind Thome with a dozen walk-off blasts: a group of players most baseball fans know merely from their first names: Jimmie, Mickey, Stan, Albert, Frank and Babe.
 That's five inner-circle Hall of Famers plus Pujols, who will be regarded within that same category in Cooperstown five years after retiring.

 Among these prestigious power hitters, the only one who didn't reach 500 career homers is Musial, who belted 475.
 Stan "The Man," however, was better than anybody at ending games on his terms; his nine bases-empty walk-off homers are the most in history.
 Musial had a special knack for driving himself in when it was needed the most.

 Mantle, meanwhile, is tied with Musial for most walk-off dingers for one team.
 "The Mick" played all 18 seasons of his career with the Yankees, of course, and Musial wore only a Cardinals uniform for his 22 years in the big leagues.